schicho/sabanci/README.md

 - Adding support for the shuttle bus schedule
 - Adding support for the library information

-The application is not affiliated with Sabanci University.
 The information is not retrieved via an API.
 Rather, it is scraped from the Sabanci University website, usually by calling the right ajax endpoints.
 You can find examples in the codebase.